 Description: Improvements to the first floor of the library building necessary to meet safety and accessibility requirements, and to improve utilization.
-Phase 1 work will result in a new front entrance with a ramp, two handicapped bathrooms on the first floor, interior renovation of the first floor to relocate the circulation desk, staff area, computers and materials, create a reading area centered around the fireplace, restore the fireplace to working condition (gas or water vapor), and to create an area for teens.
+Phase 1 work will result in a new front entrance with a ramp, two handicapped bathrooms on the first floor, interior renovation of the first floor to relocate the circulation desk, staff area, computers and materials, create a reading area centered around the fireplace, restore the fireplace to working condition (gas or water vapor), and to create an area for teens, relocation of children's area to the east side of the building where it will be expanded into the garage, and expansion of space and creation of study/meeting rooms for public use.
 One of the new bathrooms will be accessible through the external door of the library.
 When the library is closed and the interior door is locked, the external door can remain open and the bathroom made available to the public.
 All improvements will meet the standards of the Americans with Disabilities Act (ADA).